sarakim323/Merge/README.md

 ## Component Details
 ### Login Screen
+A secure authentication system using Firebase was implemented to improve the login and signup experience for end users.
+Users can login to the app using their existing login credentials.

 <img src="https://media.giphy.com/media/LACtHXmzDj5wTb8Hkw/giphy.gif" />

 ### Signup Screen
+Users can sign up for an account using their existing email.
+In addition to an existing email, sign up requires a password, first name, last name, and date of birth.

 <img src="https://media.giphy.com/media/CyVI5iZ25Yf4ox1H21/giphy.gif" />

 ### Home (Health Profile)
+The home screen contains the user's basic health profile that can be edited.
+Health profile consists of medical conditions, allergies, bloodtype, height, and weight.

 <img src="https://media.giphy.com/media/G3mb8KfwVwvGYeY69V/giphy.gif" />

 ### Health Screenings History
+Users can view, add, and delete routine health screenings history by category.
+Categories include medical, dental, vision, women's wellness, and other.
+Each category consists of health screening entries.

 <img src="https://media.giphy.com/media/5Cqw0Bq0q53yUQRKOP/giphy.gif" />
 <img src="https://media.giphy.com/media/xIUqRIet5FEJxuHnwr/giphy.gif" />

 ### Care Team
+Users can record a list of their healthcare providers with their respective contact information.
+A provider can be added and deleted from the existing list.

 <img src="https://media.giphy.com/media/U6NNXVcSCppt3KHKRd/giphy.gif" />

 ## Installation & Use